 -

-If a member of a combined group elects to share their nonrefundable portion of the research credit, are they required to use the research credit to offset their own tax before sharing?
+If a member of a combined group wants to share their nonrefundable portion of the research credit, are they required to use the research credit to offset their own tax before sharing?

 Yes, only after using the credit or credit carryforward to offset its own current year tax liability may the corporation use that credit or credit carryforward to offset the tax liability of all other combined group members on a proportionate basis, to the extent such tax liability is attributable to the unitary business.